samuraictf/gatekeeper/README.md

 ## Redirection

 Here is a simple example running bash:

     $ ./gatekeeper -l stdio -r stdio:/bin/bash
     echo test
     test

 In this example the -l argument specifies where gatekeeper will listen and the -r argument specifies where gatekeeper will redirect.
 We are using stdio for both listen and redirect arguments here just like we would with an xinetd service.
 The redirect argument requires a process to exec in the stdio case.
 In Defcon CTF this would be the renamed service binary.
-We can also make gatekeeper listend :
+We can also make gatekeeper listen:

     $ ./gatekeeper -l tcpipv4:1234 -r stdio:/bin/bash &
     TCP 0.0.0.0:1234